mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

-# ResNet with Estimator API (better name?)
+# A guide to Multi-gpu and Distributed TensorFlow with Estimators API (better name?)

-> **NOTE:** This tutorial is intended for *advanced* users of TensorFlow and assumes expertise and experience in machine learning.
+> **NOTE:** This guide is intended for *advanced* users of TensorFlow and assumes expertise and experience in machine learning.

 ## Introduction

-In this guide we'll go through a full example of a ResNet with CIFAR-10, which is a popular dataset for image classification using the Estimators API.
-We're not going into details about the model itself, the biggest contribution of this tutorial is a practical example of how to build a distributed model and multi-gpu with TensorFlow high-level APIs.
+In this guide we'll go through a full code implementation of a ResNet using the Estimators API to classify images from CIFAR-10, which is a popular dataset for image classification.

+We're not going into details about the model itself, the biggest contribution of this guide is a practical example of how to build a distributed model and multi-gpu with TensorFlow high-level APIs, and what to expect when doing so.

 We assume you're already familiar with:
   * [Basic Estimators](https://www.tensorflow.org/extend/estimators)
   * [Distributed Tensorflow](https://www.tensorflow.org/deploy/distributed)

+Go to this tutorial section before reading this guide:
   * [Convolution Neural Networks tutorial: Training a model using multiple gpu cards](https://www.tensorflow.org/tutorials/deep_cnn#training_a_model_using_multiple_gpu_cards)

 ## Dataset and Model Overview